The Attic Expeditions: Plot

 Trevor and Faith are a happy couple who decide to buy a home together.
 After purchasing their new house, Trevor is cleaning the attic and discovers a chest.
 In the chest there is a staircase, under which he finds a book of black magic that only he can read.
 He begins studying the book, and starts to perform rituals with Faith.
 In an effort to gain even greater power, he and Faith perform a ritual in an attempt to merge their two consciousnesses.
 The ritual goes wrong, and Faith suffers a violent death.
 Trevor calls the police.

-Years later, Trevor appears in a hospital.
+Four years later, Trevor appears in a hospital.
 Apparently having been found insane, he is now under the care of Dr. Ek.
 The doctor has learned about the book Trevor found, and wants to use it for his own means - one of which, he later admits, is to cure all mental illness.
 It is around this time that Dr. Coffee comes to stay at the sanitarium and study under Dr. Ek.
 Trevor seems to have forgotten much of his past including practicing black magic and killing Faith.
 Dr. Ek talks with Trevor, trying to help him regain any previous memories about where Trevor may have hidden the book.
 At first Ek is very coy about his intentions.
 He worries that if Trevor knows the value of the book and his intent, he won't willingly surrender it.

 Dr. Ek sends Trevor to be rehabilitated at "The House of Love."
 While Trevor thinks he's being sent to a recovery facility filed with other patients, he is actually being sent to his former house which is now filled with actors pretending to be patients.
 He interacts with the other patients, and eventually befriends Douglas.
 While he thinks Douglas is just as oblivious to the strange happenings in the house, Douglas is actually trying to get Trevor to sneak around the house (including the attic) and expose the location of the book.
 Ronald pretends to confess secrets of the house, hoping it will motivate Trevor to explore more.
 As Douglas and Trevor's conversations and expeditions continue, Trevor develops an interest in Amy - another supposed patient.
 While Amy seduces and has sex with Trevor, the first "murder" takes place.
 As time goes on, several more fake murders are orchestrated in an attempt to build urgency and get Trevor to continue exploring.